 Communities of Practice are convened quarterly.

-Typically, participants commit to attend six regularly-scheduled, 90-minute virtual group sessions.
-There is no fee to participate in a CoP, and preference is given to individuals affiliated with Campus Compact member institutions.
+Typically, participants commit to attend six regularly-scheduled, 60-90 minute virtual group sessions.
+There is no fee to participate in a CoP.
+CoPs are only open to individuals from Campus Compact member institutions.

 Who facilitates the Communities of Practice?

-Each quarter, we publish an open call for experienced community engagement professionals to serve as co-facilitators of the Communities of Practice.
-Co-facilitators commit to hosting six, 90-minute virtual sessions over a limited time period (usually during a spring, fall, or winter quarter).
+Each quarter, we publish an open call for community engagement professionals to propose topics and serve as co-facilitators for the Communities of Practice.
+Co-facilitators commit to hosting six, 60-90 minute virtual sessions over a limited time period.
 Campus Compact offers design and technical support to co-facilitators as well as helps “pair” individuals to co-facilitate offerings together.

-If you have specific questions about co-facilitating a Campus Compact’s CoP, contact Clayton Hurd, Director of Professional Learning and Engaged Scholarship, at firstname.lastname@example.org.
+If you have specific questions about co-facilitating a Campus Compact’s CoP, contact us at email@example.com.

 How can I get involved?

-Calls for participants for the Communities of Practice are posted on this page on a quarterly basis (typically in September, January, May).
+Calls for participants for the Communities of Practice are posted on this page on a quarterly basis.
 To get the latest information about openings, be sure to subscribe to the Campus Compact mailing list.
+Communities of Practice are a benefit of Campus Compact membership and are only open to active members.